Youth subcultures: what you need to know

 When to be concerned about youth subcultures

-You might worry that your child’s social group is having a negative influence on her – for example, if you notice that she seems more moody or is getting into trouble at school or other places.
+You might worry that your child’s social group is having a negative influence on them – for example, if you notice that your child seems more moody or is getting into trouble at school or other places.

 It’s normal for teenagers to sometimes have low moods or trouble sleeping, but if problems continue for more than two weeks, talk with your child.
 For example, you could say, ‘You seem a little sad lately.
 What’s worrying you at the moment?’